With 200M daily users, Giphy will soon test sponsored GIFs

 There are some obvious use-cases here: A search for “Monday” or “morning” might turn up a Starbucks GIF.
 But there is also an opportunity for brands, especially movies and TV shows (which makes up a huge portion of Giphy’s content), to work their existing content into people’s messages.

-Structurally, this isn’t too different than what Google does with search terms.
+Structurally, this isn’t too different from what Google does with search terms.
 If you search for “Walmart,” you’ll more than likely see a sponsored listing for both Walmart and Target.

 With Giphy, however, searches are rarely for specific brands but rather based around certain actions, reactions or emotions.
 With the forthcoming sponsored messaging product, a search for “Wooo” might turn up a GIF of someone pouring Jose Cuervo shots.
 A search for “cheers” might show folks clinking two Budweiser beer bottles together.
 (If Netflix doesn’t buy ads against “chill,” I’ll be really disappointed.)